You can crush your college interview - we promise.

 8. Tell us about a failure you’ve overcome

 This is another one where preparation is key.
 The trick here is to give an honest story about a time you messed up, but more specifically, a time you messed up and LEARNED from it.
 Your story should either include how you fixed your mistake or how you avoided a similar mistake in the future.
 Make sure the adcom understands the delta between you when you made the mistake, and you now, after learning from it.

 9. Who do you consider a role model?

 There are two paths here.
 You could go with a close relative or personal mentor here, which may make it easier to come up with a story regarding how they influenced your outlook on life.
 Alternately, if you choose a celebrity or historical figure.
-If you go with someone famous, you REALLY need to sell your interviewer on how they made you the person who you are today.
+If you go with someone famous, you REALLY need to sell your interviewer on how they made you the person you are today.
+Connect the fame to something meaningful that impacted you.
 Whatever you do, don’t choose a random historical figure because they’re “important.”
 It has to be someone important TO YOU.

 10. What do you hope to be doing in 5/10/20 years?

 This one really depends on you.
 If you’re applying to a program meant to funnel you into a specific career, you should emphasize that: no one goes into pre-med hoping to be a lawyer.
 On the other hand, if you’re not certain, focus on what you hope to gain from your college experience – this is one question where the interviewer will understand that you’re fresh out of high school, so if you have a couple of different ideas floating around in your head, that’s totally fine.

 11. Tell us about a tough decision you’ve had to make?

 Have an example ready for this one beforehand.
 The key here is to show your thought process, why the decision was difficult, and the factors that ultimately led you to make your choice.
 Also, be certain that you made the “morally correct” choice or at least have a strong moral justification for the choice you ultimately made.